Best Glucosamine for Dogs

 What are the best sources of glucosamine for dogs?

 Glucosamine is a compound that is produced naturally in a dog’s body, but in certain situations (most often as a side-effect of the aging process), the body doesn’t produce enough of this amino sugar to keep joint health at an optimal level.
 That’s why it’s important to introduce a glucosamine source externally – but what are the best sources of glucosamine for dogs?
 There are no definitive studies as to which glucosamine source is the most effective (and if there’s even a difference) but your pet’s sensitivities could play an important role in your choice of glucosamine supplements.
 The most common glucosamine source in dog supplements is shellfish, as this compound is extracted from chitin that makes up their hard shells.
 Other common sources include pig and chicken feet, oxtails, bone broth, and green-lipped mussels.
+However, the natural content of glucosamine in these sources might not be enough.
+And that is when supplementation becomes important.

 While you may opt for the all-natural route and give your pooch a dried chicken leg snack or mix in some bone broth to their kibble from time to time, it’s not always the most effective solution.
 This can be a good way to promote better joint health in adult dogs that have no cartilage issues already and are not a high-risk group for these conditions, but the dosage of these natural remedies might not cut it for a large breed dog or seniors already affected by arthritis.